Alcaro/krkrwine/making.md

 - WMCreateSyncReader SetReadStreamSamples is incomplete (and not even tagged semi-stub)
 - CLSID_CWMVDecMediaObject and CLSID_CWMADecMediaObject are unimplemented
 - IVMRSurfaceAllocatorNotify9 AllocateSurfaceHelper can return D3DERR_INVALIDCALL and zero out *lpNumBuffers if originally 1 (I don't know if real Windows lets the corresponding call succeed, or if it fails and leaves *lpNumBuffers unchanged, but Kirikiri cannot handle any zeroing)
-- Direct3D 9 under wined3d doesn't work in child windows
+- Direct3D 9 under wined3d doesn't work in child windows, on Debian's Wine (does not reproduce upstream)
 - Direct3D 9 under DXVK doesn't work in former child windows promoted to borderless standalone (I didn't investigate this one very closely)
 - SetWindowLongPtr(GWLP_HWNDPARENT) does not properly create an ownership relation unless the window is hidden and re-shown (unconfirmed what that does on Windows)
 - At least one drawing API (probably the HDC family, or some subset thereof) only works if the window is in the top left part of the screen